-If on the other hand you don't know the password used to encrypt the document, you may need to recover the password first before you can use it to unlock the Excel file.
-Here are 3 methods you can follow to recover your Excel password.
+If you don't know the password used to encrypt the document, you may need to recover the password first before you can use it to unprotect the Excel file.
+Here are 3 methods you can follow to unprotect Excel password.

-If this seems like a very difficult thing to do, don't worry.
-Passper for Excel is a simple to use and highly effective program that can help you recover the password.
+Passper for Excel is a simple to use and highly effective program that can help you unprotect Excel file without password.
 Some of the features that make Passper the ideal tool to help you recover the password include the following;

-It can help you recover the password to unprotect a document if you can't open a password protected Excel document.
+It can help you recover the password to unprotect Excel document if you can't open the password protected Excel document.

-It can also help you remove any restrictions on an Excel worksheet and workbook, making it editable.
+It can also help you remove any restrictions on an Excel sheet and workbook, making it editable with 100% removal rate.

-It is also very easy to use, a simple three step process helps you recover the password and unlock the document.
+It is also very easy to use, a simple three-step process helps you recover the password and unprotect the Excel document.

-Here's how you can use Passper for Excel to recover a password and then use it to unprotect the file;
+Here's how you can use Passper for Excel to recover a password and then use it to unprotect the Excel file to open;

 Step 1: Download and install Passper for Excel on to your computer.
 Launch the program and on the main window, click on "Recover Passwords".